kubernetes-sigs/kueue/site/content/en/docs/concepts/cluster_queue.md

     withinClusterQueue: LowerPriority
 ```

-The fields above have the following semantics:
+The fields above do the following:

 - `reclaimWithinCohort` determines whether a pending Workload can preempt
   Workloads from other ClusterQueues in the cohort that are using more than